 Next, we prove that

-every well-ordered set is order isomorphic to some ordinal.
+Every well-ordered set is order-isomorphic to some ordinal.

 Theorem 1.
-(Zermelo) Every set \(A\) can be well-ordered.
+(Zermelo) Every set \(A\) can be given a well-ordering.

-Lemma 2 (Tarski-Bourbaki) Let \(A\) be a set, \(\mathcal{S}\subset\mathcal{P}(A)\), and \(p:\mathcal{S}\rightarrow A\) satisfy \(p(X)\not\in X\).
-Then there exists a well-ordered subset \((M,\leq)\) satisfying the following conditions:
+Lemma 2 (Tarski-Bourbaki) Let \(A\) be a set, \(\mathcal{S}\subset\mathcal{P}(A)\), and let \(p:\mathcal{S}\rightarrow A\) satisfy \(p(X)\not\in X\).
+Then there exists a well-ordered subset \((M,\leq)\) satisfying the following conditions.

-1. For all \(x\in X\), \(S_x\in\mathcal{S}\) and \(p(S_x)=x\).
+- For every \(x\in X\), we have \(S_x\in\mathcal{S}\) and \(p(S_x)=x\).

-2. \(M\not\in\mathcal{S}\).
+- \(M\not\in\mathcal{S}\).

 Proof

-Let \(\mathcal{M}\) be the collection of relations \(R\subseteq A\times A\) satisfying the following conditions:
+Let \(\mathcal{M}\) be the collection of relations \(R\subseteq A\times A\) satisfying the following conditions.

-1. \(G\) is a well-ordering on \(R=\pr_1R\).
+- \(G\) is a well-ordering on \(R=\pr_1R\).

-2. For each \(x\in U\), \(S_x\in\mathcal{S}\) and \(p(S_x)=x\).
+- For each \(x\in U\), we have \(S_x\in\mathcal{S}\) and \(p(S_x)=x\).

-We will show that \(U=\pr_1G\) defined for each element \(G\) of \(\mathcal{M}\) satisfies the conditions of §Properties of Well-Ordered Sets, ⁋Proposition 4.
-To do this, we show that for any \(U\) and \(U'\), either \(U\) is a segment of \(U'\) or vice versa.
+We will show that \(U=\pr_1G\) defined for each element \(G\in\mathcal{M}\) satisfies the conditions of §Properties of Well-Ordered Sets, ⁋Proposition 4.
+To this end, we show that for any \(U\), \(U'\), either \(U\) is a segment of \(U'\) or vice versa.

-Let \(G\), \(G'\in \mathcal{M}\) be arbitrary and let \(U\), \(U'\) be their domains.
-Let \(V\) be the set of all \(x\in U\cap U'\) such that (1) the segment with endpoint \(x\) represents the same set in \(U\) and \(U'\), and (2) the order on that segment is the same as in \(G\).
+Let \(G\), \(G'\in \mathcal{M}\) be arbitrary, and let \(U\), \(U'\) be their domains, respectively.
+Now, let \(V\) be the set of all \(x\in U\cap U'\) such that (1) the segment with endpoint \(x\) represents the same set in \(U\) and \(U'\), and (2) the order on that segment agrees with \(G\).
 If \(x\in V\) and \(y\in U\) satisfies \(y\leq x\), then \(y\in S_x\) in both \(U\) and \(U'\).
-Also, elements smaller than \(y\) in \(U\) are also smaller than \(y\) in \(U'\).
+Moreover, elements less than \(y\) in \(U\) are also less than \(y\) in \(U'\).
 Thus \(y\in V\), and \(V\) is a segment of \(U\).

-Now to show that \(U\) and \(U'\) satisfy the desired condition, it suffices to show that either \(U=V\) or \(U'=V\).
+Now, to show that \(U\) and \(U'\) satisfy the desired condition, it suffices to show that either \(U=V\) or vice versa.
 Assume \(V\neq U\) and \(V\neq U'\).
-Then for the least elements \(x\) and \(x'\) of \(U\setminus V\) and \(U'\setminus V\), respectively, \(V=S_x=S_{x'}\) holds in both \(U\) and \(U'\).
-But by the second condition, \(V\in\mathcal{S}\), so \(x=p(S_x)=p(V)=p(S_{x'})=x'\), and thus \(x\in V\).
+Then for the least elements \(x\) and \(x'\) of \(U\setminus V\) and \(U'\setminus V\), we have \(V=S_x=S_{x'}\) in \(U\) and \(U'\), respectively.
+However, by the second condition, \(V\in\mathcal{S}\), so \(x=p(S_x)=p(V)=p(S_{x'})=x'\), and thus \(x\in V\).

-Now using §Properties of Well-Ordered Sets, ⁋Proposition 4, we obtain a well-ordered set \(M=\bigcup_{G\in\mathcal{M}}\pr_1G\).
-Clearly \(M\in\mathcal{M}\), so \(M\) satisfies property 1 of the proposition.
-If \(M\in\mathcal{S}\), then by the condition on \(\mathcal{S}\), \(p(M)\not\in M\).
-Now adding \(a=p(M)\) as a greatest element to \(M\), we obtain another well-ordered set \(M'=M\cup\{a\}\) (\(S_a=M\)).
-Since \(S_a=M\in\mathcal{S}\) and \(p(S_a)=a\), \(M'\) becomes an element of \(\mathcal{M}\), contradicting the maximality of \(M\).
-Thus property 2 also holds.
+Now, using §Properties of Well-Ordered Sets, ⁋Proposition 4, we obtain the well-ordered set \(M=\bigcup_{G\in\mathcal{M}}\pr_1G\).
+Trivially \(M\in\mathcal{M}\), so \(M\) satisfies condition 1 of the lemma.
+If \(M\in\mathcal{S}\), then by the condition on \(\mathcal{S}\) we have \(p(M)\not\in M\).
+Now, adding a greatest element \(a=p(M)\) to \(M\), we obtain another well-ordered set \(M'=M\cup\{a\}\) (\(S_a=M\)).
+Since \(S_a=M\in\mathcal{S}\) and \(p(S_a)=a\), we have \(M'\in\mathcal{M}\), contradicting the maximality of \(M\).
+Thus condition 2 of the lemma also holds.

 Proof of Theorem 1

 Let \(\mathcal{S}=\mathcal{P}(A)\setminus\{A\}\).
 Also, define the value \(P(X)\) of the function \(p:\mathcal{S}\rightarrow A\) to be some element of \(A\setminus X\).
 (That is, \(P\) is a choice function.)
 Then \(P(X)\not\in X\).
-Now by the previous lemma, there exists a well-ordered subset \(M\subseteq A\) satisfying conditions 1 and 2 of the lemma.
-In particular, \(M\not\in\mathcal{S}\), and the only \(M\) that can satisfy this is \(A\).
+Now, by the preceding lemma, there exists a well-ordered subset \(M\subseteq A\) satisfying conditions 1 and 2 of the lemma above.
+In particular, since \(M\not\in\mathcal{S}\), the only \(M\) that can satisfy this is \(A\) itself.

-Definition 3 An ordered set \(A\) is inductive if every totally ordered subset has an upper bound.
+Definition 3 An ordered set \(A\) is called inductive if every totally ordered subset has an upper bound.

 Theorem 4 (Zorn’s lemma) Every inductive set has a maximal element.